A Spanner for the Day After: Building reliable spanners in one dimension

 \subsubsection{Constructing the graph \texorpdfstring{$\Gconst$}{H}}

 Assume $n$ is a power of two, and consider building the natural full binary tree $T$ with the numbers of $\IRX{n}$ as the leaves.
-Every node $v$ of $T$ corresponds to an interval of numbers of the form $\IRY{i}{j}$ its canonical interval, which we refer to as the block of $v$, see \figref{blocks}.
+Every node $v$ of $T$ corresponds to an interval of numbers of the form $\IRY{i}{j}$, which we refer to as the \emphi{block} of $v$, see \figref{blocks}.
 Let $\ISet$ be the resulting set of all blocks.
-One can sort the blocks of the tree, that are of nodes in the same level, from left to right.
-Two adjacent blocks of the same level are neighbors.
+In each level one can sort the blocks of the tree from left to right.
+Two adjacent blocks of the same level are \emph{neighbors}.
 For a block $I \in \ISet$, let $\nextX{I}$ and $\prevX{I}$ be the blocks (in the same level) directly to the right and left of $I$, respectively.

 We build the graph of \lemref{expander} with $\epsA={1}/{16}$ for any two neighboring blocks in $\ISet$.
 Let $\Gconst$ be the resulting graph when taking the union over all the sets of edges generated by the above.